Altaf Pervej

 BIO

-Altaf Parvez is a prominent Bangladeshi journalist, independent researcher, and author, known for his in-depth analyses on South and Southeast Asian politics, history, and social issues.
-He holds an MA in Philosophy from the University of Dhaka, where he graduated top of his class.
-During his student years, he was an active participant in anti‐military‐rule movements and served as a student leader in support of the Chhatra Sangram Parishad.
+Altaf Parvez is a distinguished Bangladeshi journalist, independent researcher, and author whose work focuses on the politics, history, and social dynamics of South and Southeast Asia.
+He holds a Master of Arts in Philosophy from the University of Dhaka, where he graduated at the top of his class.

-Notable titles from his bibliography include Mujib Bahini theke Ganabahini: Itihasher Punarpath (“From Mujib Force to People’s Army: A Re‐Reading of History”), Asomapurna Muktijuddho: Colonel Taher o JASAD Raajneeti (“Unfinished Liberation War”), and Bangladesher Nari‑r Bhumi‑Sampad-er Loraai (“Bangladeshi Women’s Struggle Over Land Rights”).
+Among his most notable works are Mujib Bahini theke Ganabahini: Itihasher Punarpath (“From Mujib Force to People’s Army: A Re-Reading of History”), Asomapurna Muktijuddho: Colonel Taher o JASAD Raajneeti (“The Unfinished Liberation War”), and Bangladesher Narir Bhumi-Sampad-er Loraai (“Bangladeshi Women’s Struggle for Land Rights”).
+These works reflect his sustained commitment to critically examining Bangladesh’s political history and its most pressing social questions.